elenderg/PAL-1000/instruções de compilação.md

 36. Run the CAL-4700's son.
 Assuming it worked, congratulations are in order.
 It's a boy!
 And the blue desktop will serve to remind us which generation we're in.
 ALT-TAB back and forth a couple of times.

 37. Now let's try to make a grand-baby.
 Working in the CAL-4700's son (blue desktop), find the CAL-4700's son directory and use the Duplicate command to make a copy.
-Call it "CAL-4700's son's daughter" too keep the family together in the Finder.
+Call it "_CAL-4700's son's daughter_" too keep the family together in the Finder.

 38. Now, still in the blue, open up the daughter and delete the CAL-4700's son.exe.